 12.2 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 12.3 If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.

 13. How to complain

-13.1 We hope that our Privacy Standards Team can resolve any query or concern you raise about our use of your information.
+13.1 We hope that our Professional Standards Team can resolve any query or concern you raise about our use of your information.

 13.2 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authoring in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.

 14.1 This privacy notice was published in June 2021.

 14.2 We may change this privacy notice from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version.